saswatds/cortec/README.md

 # **The public API is still under-development and will change**

-A opinionated ecosystem of modules and adapters for building production ready backend service with typescript quickly.
+A opinionated ecosystem of modules and adapters for quickly building production ready backend services with typescript.

 ## Why?